 14.0.
 Furthermore, QUESTIONS the added-value of the foreseen Strategic Plans for Forests and REMINDS RECALLS the need to acknowledge the already existing comprehensive national forest programmes or strategies and their related competence, developed according to internationally agreed commitments, such as the United Nations Strategic Plan for Forests and the FOREST EUROPE Vienna Resolution, and their related Member States competencies.

 14a.
 UNDERLINES the need for a sound and transparent data and information base on forests as a basis for policy-making.
-RECALLS that data collection, processing, and reporting and interpretation should make best and most effective use of rely on existing national forest inventories and related international cooperation under, among others, the ENFIN network.
-CALLS on the Commission to set up a Member States expert group designed to analyse the currently existing discrepancies and possible gaps in forest data collection.
+RECALLS that data collection, processing, and reporting and interpretation should make best and most effective use of rely on existing national forest inventories and related international cooperation such as, among others, FAO FRA, State of Europe’s Forests and the ENFIN network.
+CALLS on the Commission to set up a Member States expert group designed to analyse the currently existing discrepancies and possible gaps in forest-related monitoring, assessment and reporting .

 15. IS CONVINCED that full advantage should be taken of existing definitions and indicators developed in international and regional processes such as FOREST EUROPE, which should be fully used for monitoring and reporting on the conditions of [the situation in] the forests in the EU.
 INVITES the Commission, in close cooperation with the Member States, and with the support of research networks in the European forest-science partnership, to carry out an assessment and to decide together on whether new EU level indicators, thresholds or ranges for SFM are needed and on what their added value would be.
 Furthermore, taking into account forests differences between countries, these thresholds or ranges must be decided and set at national level or sub-national level.